KuhlTime/bachelor-thesis/content/02_fundamentals.md

 In case an entry permit system ^[An **entry permit system** is a further safety system that includes a governing instance controlled by the employer.
 Its task is to schedule operations and hand out permits to the workers entering a hazardous confined space @usdepartmentofhomelandsecurity_2011_tech.] is in place the qualified person has to fill out a permit handed out by the employer. <!-- TODO: Rewrite --> A permit holds additional information about the hazardous confined space.  @canadiandepartmentofjustice_2022_sor86304 (11.04(3))

 Depending on the type of hazard found in a confined space special rules and thresholds may apply.
-See subsection 11.05(1) of the (+COSHR).
+See subsection 11.05(1) of the (+COHSR).

 <!-- TODO: Example @usdeperatmentoflabor_2018_confined -->